robin22d/Frogger/ReadMe.md

 The aim of the game is to get the frog across the screen without being hit by any of the cars or drowning in the water.

+# Running Project

+Clone the project and run index.html

 # Controls

 ## Start game